william-elderkin/google-homepage/README.md

 Project:

-An attempt at cloning the homepage of google.
+A clone of the homepage of google.

 Skills:

 -breaking down of current google homepage into appropriate pieces to recreate one by one.

+-used flexbox for positioning.

+-use of firefox dev tools to gain information about current google homepage.